 At home, as a street tree: Resident Street Tree Planting Program

-Would you like to plant a tree in the right-of-way adjacent to your home?
+Would you like to plant a tree adjacent to your property in the right-of-way?
 Do you enjoy tree-lined streets and shaded neighborhoods?
 Are you interested in beautifying your neighborhood, increasing your property values, reducing stormwater runoff, and creating a more beautiful place to live now and for future generations?
 The Town offers residents the opportunity to offset the cost of planting a tree through a cost-sharing program where the resident pays the wholesale cost of the tree, and the Town pays for the installation, maintenance and warranty of the tree.
 The Resident Street Tree Planting Program is offered annually as funds are available, and trees are planted in the fall of each year.
-Trees planted through the Resident Street Tree Planting Program are guaranteed for 2 years when cared for properly as outlined prior to purchase of the tree.
+Trees planted through the Resident Street Tree Planting Program are guaranteed for 2 years when cared for properly as outlined prior to the purchase of the tree.
 Tree selection varies, and the location and suitability of the tree selected must be reviewed by the Town.
 The Town uses the “Right Tree in the Right Place” best management practices supported by the International Society of Arboriculture and the Arbor Day Foundation when determining which kind of tree to plant.
 This criterion promotes urban forest diversity.
 Final selection and location of each tree is the responsibility of the Town.
 Prices depend upon availability and typically range from $200-$250 for a 1.75-2.5” tree.
 Trees have a 2-year warranty from the contractor.
 Click here for an order form.
 Contact the Parks and Recreation Director at 336-3360 ext.
 117 or firstname.lastname@example.org for additional information.

 If you would like to plant a tree in the right-of-way on your own, you must first complete and submit a Tree Planting Permit Application, located on the Permits & Applications page.
 The application must be approved prior to any work being started.